cmenon12/birdbox-livestream/README.md

 This is a small collection of Python scripts designed for livestreaming a birdbox from a Raspberry Pi to YouTube!

+This is to test the in-solidarity bot and won't be merged!
+He is the developer.
+The master system is crippled.

 ### **[Check out the channel on YouTube!](https://www.youtube.com/channel/UCikUXkTwFvyrHlajBRQwvuw)**

 **(unfortunately no birds have shown up yet 😢)**